Bankers downplay Brexit impact on London’s hub status

-LONDON (AP) — Leading bankers have sought to downplay the immediate impact of Brexit on London’s position as the hub of the financial services industry in Europe.
+LONDON (AP) — Leading bankers sought Tuesday to downplay the immediate impact of Brexit on London’s role as the hub of the financial services industry in Europe and on jobs.

-James Bardrick, the head of Citi UK and CEO of Citigroup Global Markets, told lawmakers Tuesday on the Treasury Select Committee that London will remain the group’s regional headquarters and the base for many of the group’s global product groups, such as foreign exchange.
+Addressing lawmakers on the influential Treasury Select Committee, they said the industry has in recent years dealt with bigger issues than Britain’s looming exit from the European Union.
+And looking ahead, too, they said developments surrounding digitization will be more important.

-While Europe is an important element of the group’s business, he said “it’s not everything.”
+James Bardrick, the head of Citi UK and CEO of Citigroup Global Markets, said London will remain the bank’s regional headquarters and the base for many of its global product groups, such as foreign exchange.

-And Mark Garvin, vice chairman of JPMorgan’s corporate and investment bank divisions, said the banking sector has “been involved in far more significant tumult than this (Brexit).”
+“I want to make sure that everybody understands that the Europe element of this is very significant, it’s important, but it’s not everything,” he said.

 Most Read Business Stories